 The Flintstones originally featured Fred, Wilma, Barney and Betty.
-The babies, Pebbles and Bamm-Bamm, weren’t introduced until 1963 — Pebbles early in the year, Bamm-Bamm later on.
-That’s the very first year that Pebbles made the SSA’s baby name list:
+The babies, Pebbles and Bamm-Bamm, weren’t introduced until 1963 — Pebbles in February, Bamm-Bamm in October.
+And that’s the very first year that Pebbles made the SSA’s baby name list:

 1967: 13 baby girls named Pebbles

 1964: 31 baby girls named Pebbles

 And, surprisingly, Pebbles has remained on the list every year since.

 There was renewed interest in the name during the early/mid 1970s (Pebbles cereals were introduced in 1971) and the late 1980s/early 1990s (singer Perri “Pebbles” Reid had a few hit singles during this period).